ekonjusak/DemoStudenti/README.md

 * click on compile
 * click on package
 * click on green play button next to the server
-* click on given link (something like: http://localhost:8080/ProjectName)
+* in Tomcat logs click on given link (something like: http://localhost:8080/ProjectName)
 * in your browser add on link '/hello' (http://localhost:8080/ProjectName/hello)
 * there should be message 'hello 223'
 * if you look in tomcat log at the bottom of InteliJ, there is message 'ovdje nesto pisi 223'